arminsabouri/ohttp-nostr-nip/ohttp-nostr.md

 ## Specification / Protocol Flow

 Note: This NIP uses "relay" where RFC 9540 uses "gateway."
-They are equivalent roles.
+Relays MAY deploy the OHTTP gateway separately from the OHTTP resource if it suites their setup; however, this NIP and the reference code below assumes the OHTTP gateway is deployed on the same interface as the HTTP interface.

 ### NIP-11 advertisement and OHTTP key configuration